Kane Hemmings

-Kane Ruudi Hemmings (born 8 April 1992) is an English professional footballer who plays for League Two club Tranmere Rovers.
-He has previously played for Tamworth, Rangers, Cowdenbeath, Dundee (twice), Barnsley, Oxford United, Mansfield Town, Notts County and Burton Albion.
+Kane Ruudi Hemmings (born 8 April 1992) is an English professional footballer who plays as a striker for EFL League Two club Barrow.
+He has previously played for Tamworth, Rangers, Cowdenbeath, Dundee (twice), Barnsley, Oxford United, Mansfield Town, Notts County, Burton Albion, Tranmere Rovers, Stevenage and Crewe Alexandra.

 Career

 Hemmings had trials at Midlands clubs, including Derby County and Birmingham City.
 At aged 13 he moved from playing in the Burton and District Football League to Tamworth, where he won top goal scorer award in the 2006–07 season.

 Rangers

 After three successful years with Tamworth, Hemmings signed a two-year contract with Rangers in 2008.
 He progressed through the reserve and youth squads, appearing in three Scottish Youth Cup Finals, and captained the under-19 team.
 He signed a new contract with the club in December 2010.

 He appeared in the first-team squad as an unused substitute occasionally during the 2010–11 season.
 Hemmings made his first on-field appearance in the UEFA Champions League qualifier against Malmö FF on 3 August 2011 in which Rangers were beaten 2–1 on aggregate.
 After the 2011–12 season, Rangers entered administration, then were liquidated and many players consequently departed, Hemmings was among those who stayed, and attended training in late June.
 Hemmings suffered a knee injury that would rule him out for five months after surgery.
 On suffering the injury he said he expected to be in the first team once he got back fit.

 After being recalled by Rangers, he made his first appearance for the club on 2 March 2013, coming on as a substitute for Lee McCulloch in the 87th minute, as Rangers won 3–1 against East Stirlingshire.
 Three weeks later, on 24 March 2013, Hemmings made his first start, as a lone striker, against Stirling Albion.
 During the match, he missed several chances to get his first goal for the club.
 On 7 April, he scored his first Rangers goal, coming on as a second-half substitute for Anestis Argyriou at Hampden Park and curling a shot in from the edge of the box after a pass by David Templeton, as Rangers won 4–1 against Queen's Park.
 On 21 June 2013 it was announced that Hemmings would be leaving Rangers at the end of his current contract.